Running for the first time

 The Function Folder is where EasyER will look for function files.
 If this is left blank then it will be set to the default when EasyER is started for the first time.
 The demonstration function files that are bundles with the Add In are copied into this folder if it is found to be empty.
 This check is done every time EasyER starts so if another folder is selected then if left empty will be populated with the demo functions.

 This is the CRAN mirror that will be used to download any missing packages.

-Clicking on the expander button in the bottom left hand corner of the Configure tab will display the details of the R version connected to.
+Clicking on the button in the ribbon will display the details of the R version connected to.

 The R connection is for the Add In only.
 There is no way to access the R session EasyER is using.

 EasyER is a tool for Excel so doesn’t do ‘Big Data’.
 There is a ‘Test Data’ function in the the ‘Tests’ functions which generates 10 random variables the length of which can be changed.
 This is to enable testing the Add In with the size of data expected, and to see if the speed is suitable.
 On our development machines, EasyER handles columns of data with 10 to 100 thousand values without trouble.
 When the data point count gets to the millions then it becomes a bit sluggish.